Ligament Sprain

 How We Treat Ligament Sprains

-Our structured, evidence-based approach has helped thousands of Oakville patients return to full activity — many without surgery.
+Our structured, evidence-based approach has helped thousands of Oakville patients return to full activity — regardless of which joint is injured.

 Comprehensive Assessment

-Orthopaedic ligament stress testing, gait analysis, and functional movement screening to precisely diagnose injured structures and severity grade.
+Orthopaedic ligament stress testing, gait analysis, and functional movement screening to precisely diagnose the injured structure and severity grade — for any joint in the body.

 Personalised Rehab Plan

-A goal-oriented programme tailored to your specific injury, sport, occupation, and timeline — reviewed and updated at every session.
+A goal-oriented programme tailored to your specific injury location, sport, occupation, and timeline — reviewed and updated at every session.

 Hands-On Treatment

-Manual therapy, joint mobilisation, dry needling, therapeutic ultrasound, TENS, IFC, and therapeutic taping — all evidence-based modalities.
+Manual therapy, joint mobilisation, dry needling, therapeutic ultrasound, TENS, IFC, and therapeutic taping — all evidence-based modalities applied to your specific injury.

 Return-to-Activity Clearance

-Objective strength, stability, and functional hop tests ensure your joint is fully ready before returning to sport, work, or daily activity.
+Objective strength, stability, and functional tests ensure your joint is fully ready before returning to sport, work, or daily activity — no matter which ligament was injured.

 Common Questions